-Before we list out the best laptops under $700 available in the market today, let us overview what can we except from a laptop in a certain budget:
+Before we list out the best laptops under $700 available in the market today, let us overview what can we expect from a laptop on a certain budget:

-- Below $250: Laptops in this price range include the inexpensive Chromebooks and lower tier Windows based devices with relatively slower and less storage options and slower processors.
-These are apt to be used as secondary devices.
+- Below $250: Laptops in this price range include the inexpensive Chromebooks and lower tier Windows-based devices with relatively slower and fewer storage options and slower processors.

 - Between $350 and $600: For $600 or less you can easily get a laptop with a decent processing unit, in addition to that you can expect 4GB of RAM, and you can also get a 500GB to 750GB SATA hard drive, maybe even 1TB.
 These notebooks will usually lack a solid state drive, and a 1080p display.

 - Between $600 and $900: Once you cross the $600 mark, you can acquire a laptop with premium design and stylish look.
 You should at least get a 1080p display, if not higher.
 You can expect low volume solid state drive for processing purposes and can even get an additional internal HDD for storage purposes.